Skip to content

 • Referrals were personal, not systematic

-• Collections soften because financial conversations were seller-dependent
+• Payment collections soften because financial conversations were seller-dependent

 • The buyer cannot match the seller’s production pace or procedure mix